 Interest rate risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market interest rates.
 The Company does not have any short- or long-term debt facilities.
-Interest rate risk exists as Corby earns market rates of interest, based upon the 30-day Canadian Dollar Offered Rate ("CDOR") plus 0.40%, on its deposits in cash management pools.
-A 50 basis point ("bp") increase or decrease in the interest rate would impact the Company's earnings by approximately \$134 (2021 - \$456).
+Interest rate risk exists as Corby earns market rates of interest, based upon the 30-day CDOR rate plus 0.40%, on its deposits in cash management pools.
+A 50 basis point ("bp") increase or decrease in the interest rate would impact the company's earnings by approximately \$134 (2021 - \$456).